TNO/knowledge-engine/README.md

 ### Configuration
 TNO Knowledge Engine uses the [MicroProfile Config 3.1](https://microprofile.io/specifications/config/) specification to configure its behaviour and we use [SmallRye](https://smallrye.io/smallrye-config/) as the implementation of this specification.
 The default configuration values can be found in the [microprofile-config.properties](./smart-connector/src/main/resources/META-INF/microprofile-config.properties) configuration file.
 And, as described in the specification, these configuration values can be overridden by [environment variables and system properties](https://download.eclipse.org/microprofile/microprofile-config-3.1/microprofile-config-spec-3.1.html#default_configsources).
 Note that environment variables can use underscores and capital letters to adhere to their naming conventions and the MicroProfile Config automatically maps those to corresponding configuration properties using [specific rules](https://download.eclipse.org/microprofile/microprofile-config-3.1/microprofile-config-spec-3.1.html#default_configsources.env.mapping).

-The rest of this section highlights additional configuration properties.
+A description of all configuration properties can be found in the [`SmartConnectorConfig`](./smart-connector/src/main/java/eu/knowledge/engine/smartconnector/impl/SmartConnectorConfig.java) class.
+The rest of this section highlights some of these configuration properties.

 *Increasing the wait time for other KBs to respond*